ahll19/P8_ECM_based_OEF/readme.md

 ## Quick Start

-1. Install [Gurobi](https://www.gurobi.com/) (a license is required) and [Anaconda](https://www.anaconda.com/) (Not necessary but recommended).
+1. Install [Gurobi](https://www.gurobi.com/) (a license is required) and [Anaconda](https://www.anaconda.com/) (not necessary but recommended).

 2. Prepare a Python environment:

-   Clone this repo to your local disk, and open a terminal/cmd in its root directory.
-Enter the following codes.
+   Clone this repo to your local disk, and open a terminal/cmd in its root directory to enter the following codes.

    ```cmd
    conda create -n ecm_oef python=3.8